 Resistor Colour Code Calculator

 Decode resistor colour bands to find the resistance value, encode a value back to colour bands, or convert SMD resistor codes — supporting 4, 5, and 6-band resistors.
+Also known as the resistor color code calculator.

 How to Read Resistor Colour Codes